UstadMobile/door/README.md

 ![JS](https://img.shields.io/badge/platform-js-orange)

 Door is a Kotlin Symbol Processor that builds on [Room](https://developer.android.com/training/data-storage/room) and makes it possible to use Room databases, DAOs and entities with Kotlin Multiplatform (using [expect/actual](https://kotlinlang.org/docs/multiplatform-connect-to-apis.html)).
+On Android Door uses a simple expect/actual system where the actual implementation is provided by Room itself.
+On JVM and Javascript Door provides equivalent functionality, with support for:
+ * Synchronous and suspended queries
+ * RawQuery
+ * LiveData, Flow, and DataSource.Factory return types
+ * Embedded entities

 Just put your Database, DAOs, and entity classes in your Kotlin Multiplatform common code and add the ```expect``` keyword to DAO and Database classes.